Jacopo Tiepolo: Dogate

-Despite Emperor Frederick II's cordial visit to Venice in 1232, relations between the Empire and the Republic deteriorated.
-Consequently, in 1239, Venice joined the Lombard League and fought against Ezzelino III da Romano, a powerful ally of the Emperor.
-In the subsequent fights the Doge's son, Pietro Tiepolo, was captured at the Battle of Cortenuova on 27 November 1237.
-He was later taken to the Emperor's castle at Trani and hanged, worsening relations further.
+Domestic reforms

-Jacopo Tiepolo's dogate brought significant change to Venice.
-In 1242 the Doge produced Statutum novum, by which Venetian civil law was codified in five books of statutes.
-This process of codification had been first initiated by Enrico Dandolo some fifty years earlier.
+Tiepolo's dogate brought significant change to Venice.
+The new doge promulgated new laws on commerce (1219), criminal law (1232), and codified civil law in the 1242 Statutum novum.
+Tiepolo greatly expanded the ruling class of the Republic, extending the voting right to the merchant class, from which he himself had come.
+The Great Council of Venice increases in importance under his rule, and the Venetian Senate was established.
 Additional to this, Tiepolo had granted land in 1234 to the Dominican and Franciscan orders, upon which two churches were built.
 These were the Basilica di San Giovanni e Paolo ('San Zanipolo') and the Basilica di Santa Maria Gloriosa dei Frari.